How to open a business bank account in Australia

 2. Interest rates and benefits

-Some business accounts offer interest on the balances maintained.
+Some business accounts offer interest or returns on the balances maintained.
 Depending on the amount in your account, this can deliver a substantial boost to your business.
 Also, review other benefits that could support your business operations, such as discounts on business software, reduced rates on business loans, or cashback on corporate spending.
 These benefits can add value beyond the basic account functions.

 3. Digital capabilities

-Assess how you will access the services that are available with the account.
+Assess how you'll access the services that are available with the account.
 Key features to look for include comprehensive online platforms, mobile app capabilities, and detailed financial reporting tools.
 Make sure these services integrate well with your business’s operational needs, like payroll management, expense tracking, and easy access to financial reconciliation.

 4. Customer support